Support.com Inc. (SPRT) and the Battle of Fundamentals vs. Technicals

-Support.com Inc. (NASDAQ:SPRT) went down by -3.80% from its latest closing price compared to the recent 1-year high of $9.45.
-The company’s stock price has collected 5.99% of gains in the last five trading sessions.
+Support.com Inc. (NASDAQ:SPRT) went up by 4.40% from its latest closing price compared to the recent 1-year high of $9.45.
+The company’s stock price has collected 25.59% of gains in the last five trading sessions.
 Press Release reported on 06/03/21 that Support.com Launches On-Demand Fintech & Cryptocurrency Customer Support, Accepts Bitcoin as Payment

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.